electricimp/JSONEncoder/README.md

-# JSON encoder in Squirrel
+# JSON Encoder in Squirrel

 Encodes Squirrel data structures into JSON.